michellelam/michellelam.github.io/_pages/about.md

 About
 ======

 I am an Economics PhD candidate at the University of Michigan, Ann Arbor.
 My interests are in International Trade, Labor, and Urban Economics.
+I am on the economics job market for 2022-2023, and am available for interviews.